-In the extended routing protocol proposed in this paper, only one restoration path needs to be constructed for a bidirectional link fault as long as the shortest path is unique.
-This is done by making the path bidirectional.
-Initially, two restoration paths are still initiated, one from each end node of a faulty link.
+In the extended routing protocol proposed in this paper, only one restoration path needs to be constructed for a bi-directional link fault as long as the shortest path is unique.
+This is done by making the path bi-directional.
+Initially, still two restoration paths are initiated, one from each end node of a faulty link.
 When two restoration paths for the same link fault meet at an intermediate node, both processes stop.
-In the examples of Figs. 1 and 4, when two restoration paths meet at node w, both processes stop.
-A bidirectional restoration path P(u, w, v) is constructed for Fig. 1 and P(u, x, w, y, v) for Fig. 4.
-To make the restoration path bidirectional, we distinguish the orientation of the path to a destination that goes through the faulty link (u, v).
-Suppose w is a node in the restoration path initiated from u, if a path derived from the SPT that is initiated from w to a destination contains link uv (i.e., the path is of type w - u - v), the corresponding destination is kept in set D. If the path is of type w - v - u, the corresponding destination is kept in D'.
-The next hop of a destination in D(D') is the successor (predecessor) of w in the restoration path.
-To relate two restoration paths that are intended for the same link fault, a special marker is used for each faulty link.
-A node in the restoration path is marked once visited.
-Note that the shortest path tree (SPT) property implies that at least one of D and D' is empty.
+In the examples of Figures 1 and 4, when two restoration paths meet at node w, both processes stop.
+A bi-directional restoration path P(u, w, v) is constructed for Figure 1 and P(u, x, w, y, v) for Figure 4.
+To make the restoration path bi-directional, we distinguish the orientation of the path to a destination that goes through the faulty link (u, v).
+Suppose w is a node in the restoration path initiated from u, if a path derived from the SPT that is initiated from w to a destination contains link uv (i.e., the path is of type w - u - v), the corresponding destination is kept in D'.
+The next